Jacklu0831/UpSampler/README.md

 This section contains an overview of what I did, the problems I faced, and my solutions for overcoming them or at least mitigate them.
 I'll be referencing the [background section](#Background) quite a bit.

 ### Stage 1 - Preprocessing
 Preprocessing images from the COCO and CelebA datasets contain identical steps.
-I randomly selected images from each dataset, **cropped the center out** of raw images to serve as the high resolution data (ground truth), **downsized** them with Pillow's built in **bicubic downsampling** method to serve as the low resolution data (input), and **normalized** them before feeding them into the model.
+I randomly selected images from each dataset, cropped the center out of raw images to serve as the high resolution data (ground truth), downsized them with Pillow's built in bicubic downsampling method to serve as the low resolution data (input), and normalized them before feeding them into the model.
 The code for these are in the beginning of the notebooks and in `utils.py`.

 ### Stage 2 - Building
-Being one of the newer applications of GAN when GAN is one of the newer neural architecture in the first place, the number of papers and blogs on it were limited.
+Being one of the newer applications of GAN when GAN is one of the newer neural architecture in the first place, the amount of resource on SRGAN was limited.
 Thankfully, the [original paper](https://arxiv.org/abs/1609.04802) was very informative and did not contain any steep learning curves.
 For the model architecture, I mainly constructed the model from the original paper and experimented with the number of residual blocks and the loss functions (I ended up using BCE and tweaking the label value).

 Refer to the [background section](#Background) for some detailed explanation of the architecture components and how they come together.
 For details on the parameters I used, I made a pretty neat list of them in `parameters.txt`.
 I also am quite fond of Keras' format for model summary especially compared to PyTorch's, I put the summaries in `model_summary.txt` to keep the notebooks short.

 ### Stage 3 - Training

-**Hardware**
+**Hardware Performance**

 Even the creator of GAN, Ian Goodfellow himself would have thought of it as an infeasible idea due to having simultaneously training two networks if he was not drunk ([podcast](https://www.youtube.com/watch?v=Z6rxFNMGdn0), around 27 mins).
 Unfortunately, my experience showed that SRGAN is even worse because of its [heavy and complex model configuration](#Neural-Network-Architecture).